kimchi-project/kimchi/docs/API.md

 * **GET**: Retrieve information of a single pci device.
            Currently only scsi_host devices are supported:
     * name: The name of the device.
-    * adapter_type: The capability type of the scsi_host device (fc_host).
+    * path: Path of device in sysfs.
+    * adapter: Host adapter information.
 Empty if pci device is not scsi_host.
+        * type: The capability type of the scsi_host device (fc_host, vport_ops).
         * wwnn: The HBA Word Wide Node Name.
-            Empty if pci device is not scsi_host.
+Empty if pci device is not fc_host.
-    * wwpn: The HBA Word Wide Port Name
-            Empty if pci device is not scsi_host.
+        * wwpn: The HBA Word Wide Port Name.
+Empty if pci device is not fc_host.

 ### Collection: Host Packages Update